wp-plugins/tinypass/readme.txt

 == Description ==

-Tinypass is a simple, powerful plugin that allows any online publisher to easily sell access to any type of content, whether it's a blog post, a site subscription, a digital download, or even a pay-per-view video.
+Tinypass is a simple, powerful plugin that allows any online publisher to easily sell access to any type of content, whether it's a blog post or a site subscription.
 Tinypass can accept payments as small as **2 cents ($0.02)**, supports **24 currencies**, and doesn't require changing your site's existing structure or layout.
 We make it easy to charge for content!

 Any site, large or small, can use Tinypass to easily build a new revenue stream from paid content.
 And while you're still free to earn money from advertising anywhere on your site, we've seen that a simple paid content plan can quickly surpass what you can earn from advertising, even if you're only selling access to a small percentage of your site's content.
 And since it doesn't cost anything to get started with Tinypass, we make it easy to experiment with charging for content.